 “Cason?”
 Javier called out as he stood next to him.

 Cason was a typical officer of the Aphadus UHN team.
-He was a lieutenant and dressed similar to Javier.
+He was a lieutenant and dressed similarly to Javier.
 His red and blue fancy uniform stood out.
 His pale complexion was reminiscent of the pale red environment.
 The big difference was that he had a mustache and black hair.

 “Wha?......”
 Cason said in a deep voice.
 “Oh…..Javier.
 Dude, I am sorry I didn’t see you, man.”

-“You know, you can simply press the button on the table, instead of using that augmented arm of yours,” Javier told him.
+“You know, you can simply press the button on the table instead of using that augmented arm of yours,” Javier told him.

 “Ugh…..sorry about that,” Cason replied to him.
 “Had a lot of stuff on my mind.
 I was trying to watch the news to distract myself.”